ajay-dhangar/algo/docs/Trees/merkle-tree.md

 ## Step-by-Step Execution

-Here's an example of how the Merkle Tree Algorithm works on a small dataset of four blocks:
+Here’s an example of how the Merkle Tree Algorithm works on a small dataset of four blocks:

 ```mermaid
 graph TB